perses/perses/ui/README.md

 - [`panels-plugin`](./panels-plugin): a plugin module with `Panel` plugins for the core visualizations supported by Perses.
-- [`plugin-system`](./plugin-system): All the type definitions and components that power our plugins, also includes the definitions for the runtime available to plugins (e.g. the current time range state, the current template variable state).
+- [`plugin-system`](./plugin-system): All the type definitions and components that power our plugins, also includes the definitions for the runtime available to plugins (e.g. the current time range state, the current variable state).
 - [`prometheus-plugin`](./prometheus-plugin): a plugin module with multiple plugin types (e.g. `Variable`, `ChartQuery`, etc.) for supporting Prometheus